 With Acrylic Artist Favorite Things for Summer you get a fun guide to making paintings all summer long.
 And this exclusive collection is built around Chris’s infectious enthusiasm for art and acrylics.
 It’s definitely catching!
 Enjoy!~Courtney

-On Color and Acrylic Painting by Chris Cozen
+On Color and Acrylic Painting with Chris Cozen

 Hello again!
 As always, I’m so pleased to be able to tell you all about my favorite subject–acrylics.
-I am all about color and that’s why I’m so happy that I finally took the time to gather up all the bits and pieces I’ve learned along the way and put them into Acrylic Color Explorations: Techniques for Expressing Your Artistic Voice so you could have them as well.
+I am all about color and that’s why I’m so happy that I finally be able to share all the bits and pieces I’ve learned with you!

 Color All Around

 I’m living in the Northeast right now, which is a long way from California, where I usually call home.
 I arrived here at the very beginning of spring.
 I was visually thrilled every time I went outdoors to see the variety of greens on display as the new leaves developed.
 Anything from gray green, to chartreuse, lime, blue-green and more.
 I ran to get my color wheels to see which pigments I could use to capture them.
 I keep them with my color journals so I’m always ready to record color when I see it.
 This kind of color exploration will really improve your ability to see and record the colors you experience.

 There are all kinds of ways that you can explore color in your journal!
 One of my favorites is to choose three colors that you don’t ordinarily use but already own and then find out what they can do.

 +First combine each of the colors with white and with black to create tints and shades.

 +Then start exploring what happens when you mix two of the colors together, then two more and then the last two.

 +Each of these secondary colors can have tints and shades as well.